© 2026 WNIJ and WNIU

 Communities across the state have already taken action, with some issuing water restrictions earlier this year.

-Now, lawmakers in Springfield are beginning discussions on long-term water management, including how to regulate high-use industries like data centers.
+Now, lawmakers in Springfield are beginning discussions on long-term water management, including how to regulate high-use industries such as data centers.

 Officials say protecting water resources will be critical to maintaining quality of life across Illinois in the years ahead.